 Make sure everything is absolutely perfect before you even think about publishing your book, and then have realistic expectations.

-If you have published your book without a plan, you can play catch up by trying to correct some common self-publishing problems.
+If you have published your book without a plan, you can play catch up by trying to correct 15 common self-publishing problems.